PoorAc/Test_product_small/README.md

 - Restart the frontend after any Keycloak configuration changes.

 - Stop other services using ports 8080 or 5173 if needed.

+- You can use ports other than 8080 and 5173, but make sure to update them where relevant